adev1uncc/5122-Final-Project/README.md

 Future Work:

-In the future, I might try to
+In the future, I might try to add more selectbox functions so that the user can isolate exact years, air pollutants, and causes.